w3f/PPPs/proposals/0000-transient-storages.md

 	- key: a pointer size to the previously accessed key.
 	- count: a u32 indicating the maximum number of key to return.
 Returns a scale encoded optional sized array of keys (rust `Option<Vec<Vec<u8>>>`).
+Returns a SCALE-encoded `None` if there is no transient storage.
+Returns a SCALE-encoded `Some(vec![])` if the `key` is the last key or after the last key of that transient storage.

 - `ext_ordered_map_storage_root32_dump` with parameters:
 	- name : a pointer size to the name of a transient storage to rename.